 A fact that not many people know is that Agatha Christie once took a holiday in a cottage overlooking lake Bohinj, but we are certain she did not use the lake for inspiration in any of her books as she said it was so beautiful here, she could not think of murder or dark plots!

-Our advice is to leave a seperate day out for each of these lakes..
+Our advice is to leave a minimum of a separate day out for each of these lakes and try to drive past them again on another one of our daytrips..

 There is also a small museum with a fascinating working model of the lake, so you can get some idea of how the water comes and goes on such a vast scale.
 (Although probably even more fascinating is to meet the lovely guy who dedicated himself to building this fantastic working model, so people could see how the lake works).
 (We actually call this museum "the disappearing museum", because it took us several attempts to actually find it!
 But don't worry, we know the way now and can tell you)!